asadikhan/CSharpIPWorksFileMailerSample/README.md

-﻿# IPWorks FileMailer for Gmail
+﻿# IPWorks FileMailer

-A simply C# console application that uses FileMailer from ipWorks to send an email using a gmail account enabled with Multi Factor Authentication (MFA).
+A simply C# console application that uses FileMailer from ipWorks to send an email using a gmail, hotmail or yahoo account enabled with Multi Factor Authentication (MFA).

 ## Replace Placeholders